judasgutenberg/Esp8266_RemoteControl/documentation/commands.md

 ## `clear safe mode`

-Marks the system as stable and disables startup safe mode.
+Marks the system as stable and disables startup safe mode, which a device can enter if some configuration isse causes it to crash repeatedly as it attempts to start up.

 ```text
 clear safe mode